-Appendix Thirteen

-Prevent in Education Risk Assessment and Practice Action Plan (April 22)
+Appendix Thirteen - Prevent in Education Risk Assessment and Practice Action Plan (April 22)

-YES NO Existing Controls Further Action Staff responsible Due Date Does your Safeguarding Policy make explicit that the school sees protection from radicalisation and extremist narratives as a safeguarding issue?
-Is the lead contact for Prevent responsibilities clearly identified in the policy?
+YES NO Existing Controls Further Action Staff responsible Due Date Does your Safeguarding Policy make explicit that the school sees protection from radicalisation and extremist narratives as a safeguarding issue? responsible Is the lead contact for Prevent responsibilities clearly identified in the policy?
 Designated Safeguarding Lead / Prevent Single Point of Contact SPOC Governor Safeguarding Lead Does SG policy make explicit how PREVENT concerns should be reported within school?
 Fundamental British Values are considered in curriculum planning Thinking about an incident of radicalisation and/or extremism - Has the setting considered specific potential areas of risk such as; Processes in place to manage Subject Access Requests/Freedom of Information Requests should they be made?
-The process in place for the management of information should there be media interest or
+The process in place for the management of information should

+there be media interest or if information

-if information requested into the community?
+requested into the community?

-How will information be shared
+How will information be shared and

+with whom?

-and with whom?
-Does the school have clear
+Does the school have clear guidance

-guidance for visiting speakers?
+for visiting speakers?

+Tor Visiting Speakers:

-Checks for external speakers to the school;
+Checks for external speakers to the

+school;

-Has the identity of the speaker
+Has the identity of the speaker been

-been confirmed, and due diligence
+confirmed, and due diligence carried

-carried out?
-(Might consider checks on the internet to confirm
+out?
+(Might consider checks on the

-the status of speaker and/or the
+internet to confirm the status of

+speaker and/or the organisation to

-organisation to include website, YouTube or social media sites.)
+include website, YouTube or social

+·

+media sites.)

+Observation and the second and also

-Checks for premises use by
+Checks for premises use by externals?

-externals?

-Have ALL staff received
+Have ALL staff received appropriated

-appropriated training on PREVENT?
+training on PREVENT?

 Does this include support staff?

-Des tills include support starr:

-Are there provisions for new staff induction?
+Are there provisions for new staff

+induction?

-Have Governors received a PREVENT briefing?
+Have Governors received a PREVENT

-Do all staff know what to do if

-they have a PREVENT concern

-and to whom to report it?

-Does the E-Safety Policy refer to

-the requirements of the Prevent guidance?

-A manufacture Clubration in the state of the

-Appropriate filtering is in place to ensure that staff and children are

-unable to access unauthorised or

-extremist websites online through school systems.

-Protocols are in place to manage the layout, access and use of any

-space provided for the purposes

-of prayer, contemplation and faith facilities
+briefing?

+Do all staff know what to do if they have a PREVENT concern and to whom to report it?
+Does the E-Safety Policy refer to the requirements of the Prevent guidance?
+Appropriate filtering is in place to ensure that staff and children are unable to access unauthorised or extremist websites online through school systems.
+Protocols are in place to manage the layout, access and use of any space provided for the purposes of prayer, contemplation and faith facilities Clear guidance on governing the display of materials internally at the school